average-alchemist/Hades/README.md

 By default it uses H2 database while working with Exposed to store data, but if you prefer to use InMemory one then in framework package, under di, use `single<MainRepository> { InMemoryRepository() }` instead of `single<MainRepository> { DefaultMainRepository() }` in RepositoriesModule.

+> All endpoints aside from authentication will contain API version: "http://localhost:8080/api/v1/..."

 ## Built with

 - [Kotlin](https://kotlinlang.org/) - Kotlin is a cross-platform, statically typed, general-purpose programming language with type inference.